 5 Benefits of Reporting Your Security Expenses as OPEX

 When it comes to paying for perimeter security, the “old way” to account for this expense was in CAPEX.
-That’s because business’ only option for perimeter security was to make a large initial capital investment in fencing, video surveillance equipment, etc. Back then, it made sense to put security expenses in the CAPEX column.
+That’s because the business’ only option for perimeter security was to make a large initial capital investment in fencing, video surveillance equipment, etc. Back then, it made sense to put security expenses in the CAPEX column.

-Today, perimeter security services are offered on a subscription basis, providing better quality and convenience to the business owners and operators.
+Today, perimeter security services are offered on a subscription basis, providing better quality and convenience to business owners and operators.
 It’s better for the business’ accounting, too.

 What’s the REAL difference between CAPEX and OPEX?